oVirt/ovirt-site/source/infra/phoenix-lab-storage-hosts.html.md

 ### NetworkConfiguration

-The network is configured to use bonding on all interfaces using 802.3ad bonding protocol (requires special configuration on the swithes).
+The network is configured to use bonding on all interfaces using 802.3ad bonding protocol (requires special configuration on the switches).

 Here's the current configuration files: